DarkMatterCore/nx_cfg_parser/README.md

 A parser for the system configuration file found in the RomFS section from 0100000000000818, written in Python.

-The parsed output, written to stdout, matches the syntax used by [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere)'s `system_setting.ini`.
+The parsed output, written to stdout, matches the syntax used by [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere)'s `system_settings.ini`.

 License:
 --------------